-- In the interests of safety and security please do not bring valuables with you on the day of the procedure. - It is advisable to arrange day of the procedure off work. - You must organise for a responsible adult to accompany you home.
+- In the interests of safety and security please do not bring valuables with you on the day of the procedure. - It is advisable to arrange to take the day of the procedure off work. - You must organize for a responsible adult to accompany you home.
 This person must collect you from the Radiology Department after the procedure is finished.
 Failure to adhere to this will result in the procedure being cancelled for safety reasons.
 Women of childbearing age should have the procedure done within the first 10 days of their menstrual cycle.

-Medication (tablets)
+MEDICATION (TABLETS)

-- Patients may take routine tablets (e.g. blood pressure or diabetic tablets etc) on the day of the procedure. - However if you take anti-clotting tablets (e.g. aspirin, Plavix, warfarin) you should inform your doctor prior to the procedure and special advice will be given regarding these tablets. - If you are feeling unwell, i.e. have the flu, infection, skin infection or an antibiotic for any reason on the appointment day or preceding days, please inform your doctor as the procedure may not be performed in such circumstances and will have to be rescheduled.
+- Patients may take routine tablets (e.g. blood pressure or diabetic tablets etc) on the day of the procedure.
+Patients should not take pain killing tablets or anti-inflammatory tablets the day of their procedure as these may lessen your usual pain.
+These medicines can be restarted after the procedure is completed, if needed. - However if you take anti-clotting tablets (e.g. aspirin, plavix warfarin) you should inform your doctor prior to the procedure and special advice will be given regarding these tablets. - If you are feeling unwell, i.e. have the flu, infection, skin infection or an antibiotic for any reason on the appointment day or preceding days, please inform your doctor as the procedure may not be performed in such circumstances and will have to be rescheduled.